Mi Fang: Service under Sun Quan

 In 219, Guan Yu launched an invasion against Cao Cao, leaving Mi Fang with the defence of the base city in Jiangling, and Shi Ren in Gong'an County.
 Earlier, Mi Fang had accidentally set some military equipment ablaze, and Guan threatened to dish out harsh punishment should he triumph over Cao Cao.
 As a result, Mi Fang was afraid of Guan Yu.
 Mi Fang received letters from Sun Quan, who was also a brother-in-law to Liu Bei, who was also angered by Guan Yu's insolence.

 Thus, when Sun Quan launched a surprise attack on Jiangling, Mi Fang listened to Shi Ren's suggestion and surrendered to Sun Quan.
 Sandwiched on both sides by enemies, Guan Yu was captured by Lü Meng and executed.
-Mi Zhu was deeply ashamed of his brother's betrayal, and soon died of sickness.
+Mi Zhu was deeply ashamed of his brother's betrayal, and soon died of sickness and wrath.
 Mi Fang was not only blackened by Yang Xi (楊戲) of Shu Han for his betrayal, but had also been derided by Yu Fan of Eastern Wu for the very same reason.